MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **batched_is_main_thread** - Tells us whether the event happened on the main thread.
 Similar to is_main_thread, except batched_is_main_thread is sending data for multiple instances.

-- **batched_is_treatment** - Whether the current perf event is generated in a treatment flight, it will be used when we measure and compare the performance data for control group and treatment group in a flight.
+- **batched_is_treatment** - Whether the current perf event is generated in a treatment flight, it is used when we measure and compare the performance data for control group and treatment group in a flight.
 Similar to is_treatment, except batched_is_treatment is sending data for multiple instances.

 - **batched_time_elapsed** - Tells us how long the performance event took to help us understand the severity of the performance issue.
 Similar to total_time_elapsed, except batched_time_elapsed is sending data for multiple instances.